 Getting it wrong can lead to customers feeling that they are being exploited via promotions which some people may consider “creepy” involving excessive use of their personal data causing falling sales and customer alienation from your brand among some market segments.

 How do you achieve a consensual balance that makes sense commercially now, and accords with the EU Data Protection Regulation (GDPR) in the future?
-With just over 15 months until the EU Data Protection Regulation enters into force in the European Economic Area, which will include the UK in May next year, now is the time to move from broad advice to specific steps.
+With just over a year until the EU Data Protection Regulation enters into force in the European Economic Area, which will include the UK in May next year, now is the time to move from broad advice to specific steps.